truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/ddns-updater.md

  - /scale/scaletutorials/systemsettings/services/ddnsservicemigrate/
 ---

-The ddns-updater application is a lightweight universal dynamic DNS (DDNS) updater with web UI.
+The DDNS-Updater application is a lightweight universal dynamic DNS (DDNS) updater with web UI.
-When installed, a container launches with root privileges in order to apply the correct permissions to the ddns-updater directories.
+When installed, a container launches with root privileges in order to apply the correct permissions to the DDNS-Updater directories.
 Afterwards, the containter runs as a non-root user.

 ## First Steps